NOALBS/nginx-obs-automatic-low-bitrate-switching/README.md

 ![image](https://user-images.githubusercontent.com/1740542/94368739-7955b600-00ab-11eb-9946-20b66f9f4fb2.png)

+So in actuality your 'publisher' is your default `StreamID`, like in the example above it's `billy/bob/thorton`.

 ---

 Switches on low bitrate or high RTT (high RTT seems to be a more accurate way of determining if the stream is bad with this)